seth127/seth127.github.io/bigValley/README.md

-# Big Valley
+# bigValley
 ## Play God, in Python

-created by Seth Green, based on an exercise in Eloquent Javascript by Marijn Haverbeke
+created by Seth Green, based on an exercise in *Eloquent Javascript* by Marijn Haverbeke

 Big Valley is a little simulated ecosystem with three kinds of critters: grass, rabbits, and wolves.
 Grass grows on rocks, and then is eaten by rabbits.
 Rabbits, in turn, are eaten by wolves.
 As each year passes, each critter does one of three things:
     1) reproduces, if she has enough energy